 Disability access is good with tarmac or laid paths.
 There is no vehicle access to the Cafe or Visitor Centre.
 However, the 300m route from the main car park is mostly level with a slight rise from the car park and is suitable for non-motorised wheelchairs.

-Accessibility is good with designated blue badge parking spaces, level access to the Café and reception buildings and there is a lift to Café.
+Accessibility is good with designated blue badge parking spaces, level access to the Café and reception building.
 There is a mix of gravel, laid paths and boardwalk throughout the site.
 Find out more

 The Café and accessible toilet are on the first floor.
-The building is built into a bank so the first floor level has ground level access as you enter from the main car park and access via a lift from the smaller farmyard car park at ground level, via the former farm shop.
+The building is built into a bank so the first floor level has ground level access as you enter from the main car park.

 Cookery, Kitchen and Community Garden

 The Kitchen classroom houses a ‘Changing Places’ disabled toilet and changing area, and the kitchen has an adjustable height sink, hob and tables.
 The Community Garden has raised beds suitable for wheelchair users and has a relatively flat disabled access area.
 Update: November 2022: Access to the Community Garden area is currently closed.